spiralsyzygy/qbCoach/docs/GPT_layer/gpt_live_coaching_protocol_v0.3.md

 Once selected, the mode is **locked for the entire match** and SHOULD be echoed in `[SESSION]`.

+### **Card Naming Provenance (do not invent)**

+- When referencing cards, **always derive the name from engine metadata (id → name) included in the current snapshot** (board, hand, recommendations, logs).
+- If a card id appears without a provided name, say so and avoid guessing or inventing a name.
+- Do not use nicknames or aliases; engine-provided names are the only authoritative labels.
+- When users provide free-form lists (decks/hands), parse tokens and defer to the engine/bridge resolver; if the resolver reports unknown/ambiguous tokens, surface the exact error and ask the user to clarify—do not auto-pick or guess.

 ---

 ## **2. Overview of Turn Flow (v0.3)**